codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 </TabItem>
 </Tabs>

-## Pitfalls

-- **Mobile compatibility** - The component is not optimized for use on mobile devices.

-## Complete button

-At the end of the Embedded Link flow, the **Complete** button is only displayed if:
-- All connections flagged as required were made successfully.
-- At least one connection was successful.

 ## Getting help

-To report any issues with this library, you can [get in touch](mailto:embedded-link@codat.io) with us.
+To report any issues with this library, you can [get in touch](mailto:support@codat.io) with support.